Frequently Asked Telehealth Questions

 and requesting a telehealth visit.

-to access your provider’s office at the time of your appointment.
+the time of your appointment.

 Can I schedule a visit when I am traveling or away from home?